douglasgreen/outlines/computing/data_science/xml.en.md

 **XML Declaration**: The optional first line in an XML document, specifying the XML version and the character encoding used.

 **XQuery**: A query language designed to query XML data, allowing the user to extract and manipulate data from XML documents.

+## Frequently Asked Questions

+1. **What is XML?**
+   - XML stands for Extensible Markup Language.
+It's a markup language used for storing and transporting data.

+2. **How does XML differ from HTML?**
+   - XML was designed to store and transport data, with focus on what data is.
+HTML was designed to display data, with focus on how data looks.

+3. **Is XML the same as HTML?**
+   - No, XML and HTML were designed with different goals: XML for data description and transport, and HTML for data presentation.

+4. **What is the basic structure of an XML document?**
+   - An XML document has a prolog, elements, attributes, and a root element.
+Elements can contain text, other elements, or a mixture of both.

+5. **What are XML Elements?**
+   - XML elements are the basic building blocks of XML, consisting of a start tag, content, and an end tag.

+6. **What are XML Attributes?**
+   - XML attributes provide additional information about elements.
+They are always enclosed in the start tag of an element.

+7. **What is an XML Schema?**
+   - An XML Schema defines the structure of an XML document, including what elements are present and how they are organized.

+8. **What is the purpose of XML namespaces?**
+   - XML namespaces are used to avoid element name conflicts when combining XML documents from different XML applications.

+9. **How do you parse XML in [language]?**
+   - The method varies by programming language, but typically involves using a library specific to that language for parsing XML.

+10. **Can XML be used for storing data?**
+    - Yes, XML is often used for storing data due to its structured format and flexibility.

+11. **What is the difference between XML and JSON?**
+    - XML is markup-based with a more complex syntax, while JSON is text-based and typically faster to parse.

+12. **Is XML case-sensitive?**
+    - Yes, XML is case-sensitive.
+Element and attribute names are treated as different if they differ in case.

+13. **Can XML files have multiple root elements?**
+    - No, an XML document must have exactly one root element.

+14. **How is data encoded in XML?**
+    - Data in XML is encoded using elements and attributes, often with text content.

+15. **What is XPath?**
+    - XPath is a language used for navigating through elements and attributes in an XML document.

+16. **How do I include special characters in XML?**
+    - Special characters in XML can be included using entity references; for example, `&amp;` for an ampersand.

+17. **What is XSLT in XML?**
+    - XSLT (Extensible Stylesheet Language Transformations) is a language for transforming XML documents into other XML documents.

+18. **Can XML handle different languages?**
+    - Yes, XML supports internationalization and can handle a wide range of characters and languages.

+19. **What is a well-formed XML document?**
+    - A well-formed XML document follows the syntax rules of XML, including having one root element and properly nested elements.

+20. **How is XML used in web services?**
+    - XML is often used in web services as a format for message exchange, especially in SOAP (Simple Object Access Protocol) based services.